open-contracting/kingfisher-summarize/docs/logging.rst

   An ``INFO``-level message whenever a CLI command is run, by a user or by `cron <https://en.wikipedia.org/wiki/Cron>`__. ocdskingfisher.summarize.add
-  An ``INFO``-level message from the add command. ocdskingfisher.summarize.delete
+  An ``INFO``-level message from the add command. ocdskingfisher.summarize.remove
-  An ``INFO``-level message from the delete command. ocdskingfisher.summarize.field-counts
+  An ``INFO``-level message from the remove command. ocdskingfisher.summarize.field-counts
   An ``INFO``-level message from the field-counts routine. ocdskingfisher.summarize.install